 Sign Me Up

 A hedgehog is a small mammal with spiky spines on its back.
 They have been around for about 15 million years and are one of the cutest animals you’ll ever see.
-For more information on Hedgehogs read the fact file below or download our comprehensive worksheet pack to utilise within the classroom or home environment.
+For more information on Hedgehogs read the fact file below or download our comprehensive worksheet pack to utilize within the classroom or home environment.

 - The scientific Latin name for a hedgehog is Erinaceus europaeus.
 It is a mammal from the subfamily Erinaceinae, which is in the order Erinaceomorpha.

 - The name hedgehog first came into use in the Middle Ages around the year 1450.
-Hedge was because it was often found in hedgerows and hog was because of its piglike snout.

-- Hedgehogs have around 5000 spiked spines on their backs, which are known as quills, and each one typically lasts around one year.
+- Hedgehogs have around 5,000 spiked spines on their backs, which are known as quills, and each one typically lasts around one year.

 - These quills are defensive and are useful to protect the hedgehog from attacks by foxes and badgers.

 - When hedgehogs feel threatened, they can curl up into a spiky ball, protecting their belly and face from attack.

 - Hedgehogs are easily recognized by their spines, which are hollow hairs made stiff with keratin.

 - Their spines are not poisonous or barbed and, unlike the quills of a porcupine, do not easily detach from their bodies.